Gonsolin, Smith, Bellinger lead Dodgers over White Sox 4-1

 Yency Almonte and Brusdar Graterol each worked an inning.
 Daniel Hudson came on in the ninth for his fifth save in five chances, filling in with closer Craig Kimbrel on paternity leave.

-Trea Turner homered leading off the ninth against Jose Ruiz, and the NL West-leading Dodgers got back to winning after losing three in a row.
+Trea Turner homered leading off the ninth against Jose Ruiz, and the NL West-leading Dodgers stopped a three-game slide.

 Cueto (0-3) dropped his third straight start.
 The two-time All-Star went six innings, allowing three runs and four hits, and Chicago’s three-game win streak ended.